 Why Casper Isn’t Profitable

-Mid-2021 came and went and Casper failed to keep its promise.
+Mid-2021 came and went, and Casper failed to keep its promise.
 On Aug.
 10, shareholders punished the stock with a bruising selloff of more than 14% when the company announced it would now not turn a profit until 2022.
+The company has yet to disclose its net loss for the full year 2022.
 Like so many other businesses in so many other segments of the economy, Casper had fallen victim to supply chain woes, labor inflation and the rising cost of raw materials, according to Seeking Alpha.

 Why Lyft Isn’t Profitable

 The last time Lyft’s operations generated positive cash flow was the third quarter of 2019, according to TechCrunch.
 But when using the EBITDA format — a stricter way of calculating profitability that’s preferred by tech startups — Lyft was in the black the last three quarters in a row.
 And anyway, the company is sitting on $2 billion in growth-supporting cash.

 Peloton went public in 2019, seven years after its founding.
 It was valued at $8.1 billion at the time of its IPO.